 It comes down to the energy density of your food choices.
 Choosing foods that are less energy-dense, or pack fewer calories per serving, means you get a bigger portion that has a smaller effect on your waistline.
 And that’s good news for appetite control because there’s a growing body of research to suggest it’s the amount of food that fills us up, not the calories alone.
-Here’s a list of the best, and biggest, low-calorie and density foods for weight loss:
+Here’s a list of the best, and biggest, low-calorie snacks foods for weight loss:

 What’s the secret ingredient to a low-calorie snack that satisfies?
 Air.
 And popcorn takes top honors.
 Dieters reported feeling more satisfied after eating six cups of popcorn than they did after munching on one measly cup of potato chips, despite consuming 33 percent fewer calories, according to one study.
 A generous six cups of popcorn has only 180 calories, plus two servings of waist-whittling whole grains.